thammegowda/572-hw2/nutch-tika-solr/README.md

 # How to build.

-After completing the _Additional Setup_ process, the build is as simple as
+After completing the _Additional Setup_ process, the build is as simple as running the following command:
-+ `mvn exec:java -Dexec.args=` to run
-+ `mvn clean package assembly:single` to package
+ `mvn clean package`

+ This command should produce a jar at `target/nutch-tika-solr*.jar`.
+Use this to run in the next step

 # How to run

+Run `java -jar target/nutch-tika-solr-1.0-SNAPSHOT.jar` command

 This project offers sub commands.

   ```
   Usage : Main <CMD>
   The following command(CMD)s are available
          index :  Index nutch segments to solr
+         graph :  Builds a graph of documents, and writes the edges set to file
+      pagerank :  Computes page rank for nodes in graph
   ```

   + **index** Command

+    This command loads nutch segment content to solr, parses metadata using tika.

   Usage :
   ```
-  java -jar target/nutch-tika-solr-1.0-SNAPSHOT-jar-with-dependencies.jar index
+  java -jar target/nutch-tika-solr-1.0-SNAPSHOT.jar index
-  Option "-segs (--seg-paths)" is required
    -batch (--batch-size) N  : Number of documents to buffer and post to solr
                               (default: 1000)
    -segs (--seg-paths) FILE : Path to a text file containing segment paths.
 One